AlexanderPPetrov/st-js-be-2020/README.md

 )
 ![Creating a cluster](https://raw.githubusercontent.com/AlexanderPPetrov/st-js-be-2020/master/docs/connect.jpg)

+Add your IP to whitelist and create MongoDB User with username and password then Choose a connection method

 ![Creating a connection](https://raw.githubusercontent.com/AlexanderPPetrov/st-js-be-2020/master/docs/atlas.jpg
 )

+It will take a while for your cluster to be active.
+Reload the page if you are impatient and check.
+You will be ready when the buttons in gray [METRICS] [COLLECTIONS] become active Then from [COLLECTIONS] you will be able to create Database with name and a name for the collection you need.
+If you need more than one collection for your project create them.

 You need to add .env file manually to your project as it's not shared in github.